facelessuser/coloraide/docs/src/markdown/api/index.md

 Return

 -   Returns a numerical value that is stored internally for the specified channel, or a calculated value in the case that a channel in a different color space is requested.
+If more than one value is requested, the a list of numerical values will be returned.
 ///

 ## `#!py Color.set` {#set}